 Globus Maritime Limited is a holding company.
 As of the date of this annual report, Globus wholly owns six operational subsidiaries, five of which are Marshall Islands corporations and one of which is incorporated in Malta.
 Five of our operational subsidiaries each own one vessel and our sixth operational subsidiary, our Manager, provides the technical and day-to-day commercial management of our fleet and also provides consultancy services to an affiliated ship-management company.
-Our Manager maintains ship management agreements with each of our vessel-owning subsidiaries as well as a consultancy agreement with an affiliated ship-management company.
+Our Manager maintains ship management agreements with each of our vessel-owning subsidiaries.